Adding a ML Inference Pipeline

 void preProcess(ap_uint<INPUT_PTR_WIDTH> *inp, ap_uint<OUTPUT_PTR_WIDTH> *out, float params[3*T_CHANNELS], int rows, int cols)

-Combining all the previous steps with the pre-processing function would be the following:
+Combining all the previous steps with the pre-processing function looks like the following:

 #pragma HLS DATAFLOW